-We estimate that approximately 50,000 individuals experience aSAH each year in the US.
-The total addressable market for SAH is approximately \$300 million in the U.S., and an estimated 50,000 patients in the European Union based on annual inpatient admissions and the average length-of-stay.
+We estimate that approximately 50,000 individuals experience aSAH each year in the US based on third party market research.
+The total addressable market for SAH is approximately \$300 million in the U.S. There are an estimated 150,000 aSAH patients each year in China and approximately 55,000 patients in the European Union based on annual inpatient admissions and the average length-of-stay.